mkozjak/node-telnet-client/README.md

 * `failedLoginMatch`: String or regex to match if your host provides login failure messages.
 Defaults to undefined.
 * `username`: Username used to login.
 Defaults to 'root'.
 * `password`: Password used to login.
 Defaults to 'guest'.
+* `sock`: Duplex stream which can be used for connection hopping/reusing.
 * `irs`: Input record separator.
 A separator used to distinguish between lines of the response.
 Defaults to '\r\n'.
 * `ors`: Output record separator.
 A separator used to execute commands (break lines on input).
 Defaults to '\n'.
 * `echoLines`: The number of lines used to cut off the response.
 Defaults to 1.